U.S. says Saudi was bin Laden's 'man in London'

 In 1998, al-Fawwaz helped to draft an al Qaeda declaration calling for the deaths of American civilians, Buckley said, citing what he said were wiretapped phone conversations from the time.

-Al-Fawwaz's defense lawyers, who are scheduled to give a closing argument on Thursday, have previously described him as a peaceful dissident who abhorred violence as a means to achieve political ends.
+Al-Fawwaz's defence lawyers, who are scheduled to give a closing argument on Thursday, have previously described him as a peaceful dissident who abhorred violence as a means to achieve political ends.

 His lawyers have also questioned the strength of the government's evidence, such as an alleged al Qaeda membership list that U.S. soldiers found in Afghanistan.
 Prosecutors say one name on the list was a pseudonym for al-Fawwaz.